MJHS Hospice Care

 - Medications, medical equipment including oxygen, supplies and durable medical equipment.

-- Physical therapy, occupational therapy, respiratory therapy, speech language pathology, dietary counseling and laboratory services, as appropriate and with hospice MD approval.
+- Physical therapy, occupational therapy, respiratory therapy, speech language pathology, dietary counseling, and laboratory services, as appropriate and with hospice physician approval.

 There are four levels of hospice care available.
 Your level of care will depend on your needs and may change over the course of your treatment: